Voting in the 2020 Election

 VOTING TWICE IN AN ELECTION IS A FELONY.
 Be prepared and make your voting plan now.
 Vote smart, vote once per election.

 Absentee-by-mail voting is fairly self-explanatory.
 A voter fills out a request form for an absentee ballot, then mails it to their county board of elections.
 The BOE will process the form and mail the voter a ballot, which the voter should complete, have witnessed, and return by mail.
 The witness can be anyone who is 18 years of age or older.
 Only one witness is required for 2020.

 Any registered North Carolina voter may request an absentee ballot by mail.
 No excuse is needed to vote by absentee.
 To request an absentee ballot, complete and submit the North Carolina Absentee Ballot Request Form.
+Or click here to visit the Absentee Ballot Request Portal.
 All sections of the absentee ballot must be filled out in order to have the ballot counted.